sonuoha/BuildUSD/README.md

   - BIMData:QTO:<QtoName>:<PropName>
 - Types are inferred (Bool/Int/Double and arrays; fallback String).

-Federated Stage Behavior
+Federated Stage Behavior (via `ifc_converter.federate`)
-- Each converted USD stage is added as a payload under /World/<file_stem> in Federated Model.usda.
+- Each converted USD stage is referenced as a payload under `/World/<file_stem>` in the manifest-selected master stage.
 - Payload prims are authored inactive (unloaded by default).
 Activate to load content.
-- Targets the payload stage’s default prim to avoid /World nesting when possible.
+- The payload targets the stage's default prim so additional `/World` nesting is avoided when possible.

 Programmatic Use
 - main(argv=None) and parse_args(argv=None) accept a list of tokens to drive from scripts/notebooks.